Lord-Raymik/CS121_Lab5/fileIO/README.md

     if (inFile.eof() == true)
         keepGoing = false
     else
+        getline(inFile, currentLine)
+        pass currentLine into ss
-        getLine(inFile, item, ",")
+        getline(ss, sNumber, ",")
-        use converter to turn the current token into an int add the new int to number
-        do the same thing for the second token getLine(inFile, item, ",")
+        put sNumber into converter
+        pass the int in converter into count1 repeat the process form the last getline, only put the int into count2 instead getline(ss, text)
-        assign the new string token to text print out text to the console number times with an end line character at the end set number to 0 close inFile
+        print text to the console a number of times equal to the sum of count1 and count2 close inFile return 0

+### BTW EVERYTHING IS NOT WORKING AT THE MOMENT POSSIBLY DUE TO WHITESPACE BEFORE THE SECOND INT, WILL NEED FIXING BEFORE ANYTHIGN ELSE IS DONE